A Fortunate Man: Plot

 A project meeting is set and everything is a go except for the local government minister's approval.
 Peter refuses to apologize for an earlier outburst and his pride and arrogance kill the project.
 Peter's mother dies and leaves him the watch with a letter of advice.
-Peter takes her body back to Jutland for burial beside his father.
+Peter takes her body back to Jutland for burial beside his father and stays for an indeterminate time.
 During his stay in the countryside, Peter's eye wanders to Inger, the Vicar's daughter.
-Peter returns to Copenhagen and calls off the engagement with Jakobe.
+He has restless nights and faces an existential crisis, believing his father has cursed him and that God is judging him and his lifestyle.
+When Peter returns to Copenhagen, he calls off the engagement with Jakobe.
 Jakobe is devastated, not telling Peter she is pregnant.
 Peter is now rejected by Copenhagen society and returns home destitute.
 Jakobe gets a private abortion.

 Peter returns home and marries Inger.
 They have three children but are not happy.
 Peter soon isolates himself from his wife and children.
 Jakobe takes what would have been her inheritance and starts a charity school for the abandoned and orphaned children in Copenhagen.
 In response to a letter from Peter, Jakobe travels to Jutland to visit Peter one last time.
 He tells her that he is dying of cancer and bequeaths his meager estate to her school.
+In the final scene, Peter walks to the shoreline and stands at the same site where he once celebrated his admittance to the university.